izzy-robinson/msc-thesis/Extended Wigner's Friend Scenarios.md

 P(a|c,d,x,y)=P(a|c,d,x).
 \end{equation}

+Note that this is equivalent to the no-signalling assumption just under a different name.

 4. **Universal Validity of Quantum Theory (UVQT):** *Quantum predictions hold true at any scale, regardless of the complexity of the system under consideration (i.e. quantum theory applies to observers).[^3]*

 Notice that the outcomes $c,d$ play the same role as the hidden variables $\lambda$ that go into the assumptions for Bell's theorem.

 Bong et al. then analysed the EWFS according to these assumptions.
 Subsequent generation of local friendliness inequalities violable by quantum theory indicates that the conjunction of assumptions $1-4$ is untenable and prompts the proposal of a no-go theorem: at least one of assumptions $1-4$ must be rejected as false.
 This no-go theorem is technically neutral in the sense that it does not dictate which particular assumption should be denied.
 However assumptions $2-4$ are extremely well motivated.
 Rejecting the NC assumption would render most forms of scientific research impracticable; if one cannot examine a system without changing its preparation, one cannot hope to find information about its true state.
 To permit action at a distance is to deny a key premise of Einstein's theory of special relativity.
-And quantum theory's domain of validity is widely believed to be unlimited due to its extraordinary success in accurately predicting the results of experiments.
-In summary, dismissing any of assumptions $2-4$ entails straying from the well-worn path and risking far reaching unattractive consequences.
+And (up to its conflict with general relativity at an astronomic scale) quantum theory's domain of validity has not yet been found limited; indeed, it has had extraordinary success in accurately predicting the results of all experiments performed thus far.
+If we believe that quantum theory breaks down at the scale of a human obsever then this corresponds to accepting an objective collapse model which posits that quantum mechanics breaks down beyond a certain mass or complexity [@Bassi2012] - we do not have any good reason to believe this is the case, however it is in principle experimentally testable so one day it will be clarified.
+For now, dismissing any of assumptions $2-4$ entails straying from the well-worn path and risking far reaching unattractive consequences.
 Therefore, quite naturally, Bong, et al. took their theorem to disprove the existence of assumption $1$ i.e. AOE.

 ### Describing Correlations